 A Cow cannot be an Entrepreneur, said who?

 First and foremost, this paragraph is meant to be for parents' information only and not to be shared with your child.
 The course is designed in such a way that learners have to figure out (through working with a 2D array) whom the educator has met (which would be a cow) and we don't want to spoil that for our young audience nor we want to take away the opportunity of learning how to work with 2D arrays.
 So please do not tell them that this course is a story about a cow.
 Feel free to share the ice cream part like making new flavors or shapes of ice cream, although we recommend keeping it very brief and we tell you why in a bit.
-The cow has learned about ice cream and now she wants to try it.
-After trying the ice cream she wants to make new flavors, she wants to take the ice cream to her friends on the farm and from there she wants to build an ice cream stand, an ice cream truck, an ice cream shop, and an ice cream school (I know, she is pretty ambitious for a cow).
+The cow in our story is learning about ice cream and she would like to try some.
+After trying the ice cream she wants to make new flavors, she wants to take the ice cream to her farm and from there she wants to build an ice cream stand, an ice cream truck, an ice cream shop, and an ice cream school (I know, she is pretty ambitious for a cow).
 At the end of the course, she finds yellow peas and wants to make yellow pea ice cream.
 However, she doesn't have enough yellow peas and she has to grow it.
-But after harvesting, she realizes not all of them are yellow peas.
-How to grow yellow peas?
+But after harvesting, she realizes not all of them are yellow.
+How to grow yellow peas (instead of green ones)?
 That would be our last challenge in this course.
 This part was added to the course recently (Corona-inspired) just to provide the opportunity for our young audience to learn some very basic genetics.
 That is the whole story in a nutshell.
-Please keep on reading if you would like to know more details.
+Please keep on reading to understand our reason for not sharing the story with your kids, if you are going to sign them up for this online course.

 Why not share it with your child